Illustrator: Walter Popp

 Louis tells Dawson they can’t marry, and Dawson loves Kathleen enough to let her go without telling her that her father is the one who’s trying to keep them apart.
 They do have an intimate encounter before they part, which results in Kathleen’s pregnancy.

-As time goes on-the book encompasses 10 years-Kathleen realizes she’s not in love with Hunter and freezes him out-emotionally and sexually.
-Dawson eventually returns to America and Kathleen realizes that she and Dawson still love each other and they become involved again.
+As time goes on–the book encompasses 10 years–Kathleen realizes she’s not in love with Hunter and freezes him out–emotionally and sexually.
+Dawson eventually returns to America while Kathleen realizes that she and Dawson still love each other.
+They become involved again.